flucto-gmbh/motion-sensor-box/msb_zusammenbau.markdown

 This preparation includes pulling the cable cover (about 1cm) and removing the aluminum protection as well as the small copper cables.
 Additionally, you cut off the glass fiber and remove the cable cover from each cable.

-To prepare the cables coming from the GNNSS connector you only have to remove the individual cable covers, cut the cables coming from the middle of the connector and cut the other cables to a length of 4-6cm.
+To prepare the cables coming from the GNSS connector you only have to remove the individual cable covers, cut the cables coming from the middle of the connector and cut the other cables to a length of 4-6cm.

 Before soldering the two ends together it is highly recommended to twist the cable ends and to apply tin on each cable. **Be aware of the cable order.** You should also use a shrinking tube for each cable to prevent any unwanted interferences between the different cables.